G-PORTAL/gpcore-cli/README.md

 The commandline tool works in two different modes: As a server and as a client.
 The server is a standard ssh server, which does the heavy lifting.
-The server logs into the GPORTAL Cloud API once and wait for commands from the client.
+The server logs into the GPCORE API once and wait for commands from the client.

 The server acts as a proxy between the client and the API.
 The client connects to the server and sends commands to it.
 The server executes the commands and